roger-/proxmox-igpu-nuc6cayh/README.md

 [    0.533142] pci 0000:00:0f.0: Adding to iommu group 3
 ```

-Next run `lspci -v` and verify you see something like this:
+Next run `lspci -v` and you should see something like this:

 ```
 00:02.0 VGA compatible controller: Intel Corporation HD Graphics 500 (rev 0b) (prog-if 00 [VGA controller])